bahtiyartan/troia/docs/96AppendixI.rst

 *“Programming with TROIA” is a live book, so there are too many changes as corrections, new examples, new headings and even new sections.
 This appendix aims to list significant changes on book in a daily format from the latest to the first to help old readers.*

+2020.03.20 - Some corrections on "Working With Date/Datetime" section.

-2020.02.10 - New example for "Database Specific Syntax & Functions" title for "Database Basics" Section
+2020.02.10 - New example for "Database Specific Syntax & Functions" title for "Database Basics" section

 2019.12.24 - New section: Concurrency (Multi-Threading).